Master of Science in Nursing Entry (MSN-E)

 The Ambulatory Care Nurse (ACN) coordinates care for individuals in outpatient clinical settings as well as facilitating and managing health care.
 The Master’s prepared clinician or leader critically utilizes current and relevant evidence to ensure safe delivery of quality patient care.
 Additionally, the ACN evaluates patient outcomes, assesses risk, and provides patient education.

-Students will be required to complete a minimum of 225 clinical practice hours.
+Students will be required to complete between 225 to 315 clinical practice hours.
 Mentorship by nursing experts in various practice settings will guide acquisition of skills to meet ambulatory care competencies.
 A clinical professor will ensure a quality education by monitoring progress throughout the practice experience while aligning didactic content from the curriculum.

 As an FNP-track student, you will complete 675 precepted clinical hours in your community.
 Working with Medical Doctors (MD’s), Osteopathic Physicians (DO’s) and Nurse Practitioners who agree to mentor you through this skill-building phase, your local preceptor will make sure you receive an outstanding learning experience at a site as close to home as possible.

 Your clinical experiences focus on ambulatory, primary-care practice.
 Geriatric, adult, pediatric, obstetric and gynecologic populations are all included in your clinical rotations that take place in a range of settings, including private practices, community clinics, public health facilities, and some specialty clinics.
 During your seminar weekends, classes and skills workshops introduce skills and intellectual concepts that you will integrate into your clinical rotations.

 This partnership between the academic and clinical worlds not only prepares you for clinical practice, but also positions you for employment opportunities.